wp-plugins/hyper-cache/readme.txt

 More can be read on the [Hyper Cache official page](http://www.satollo.net/plugins/hyper-cache).

-You can further optimize the blog page installing [Autoptimize](https://wordpress.org/plugins/autoptimize/) which cleans up the HTML, minifies and concatenates CSS and JavaScript.
+You can further optimize the blog installing [Autoptimize](https://wordpress.org/plugins/autoptimize/) which cleans up the HTML, minifies and concatenates CSS and JavaScript.

 Other plugins by Stefano Lissa: